kgoncharova/cpp-games/README.md

   <tr>
     <td><a href="https://github.com/kgoncharova/cpp-games/tree/master/03-hangman">Hangman</td>
     <td>
-      Hangman is a popular word guessing game where the player attempts to build a missing<br>
-      word by guessing one letter at a time.<br>
+      Hangman is a popular word guessing game where the player attempts to build a missing word by guessing one letter at a time.<br>
       After a certain number of incorrect guesses, the game ends and the player loses.<br>
       The game also ends if the player correctly identifies all the letters of the missing word.
     </td>